Can Your Small Business Afford the Average Cost of a Data Breach?

 How Much Does a Data Breach Cost?

 Unfortunately, the financial impact doesn’t stop there.
 Lost business costs, a subset of the overall cost, have risen significantly.
-Businesses often lose revenue due to customers leaving their business, diminished trust, and reputational damage following a breach.
+Businesses often lose revenue due to customers leaving their company, diminished trust, and reputational damage following a breach.
 It’s a harsh reality that underscores the critical importance of robust data security measures for businesses of all sizes.

 Why Are the Costs of Data Breach Incidents So High?